-The Company has laid down certain guidelines processes and structures which enableimplementation of appropriate internal financial controls across the organisation.
-Suchinternal financial controls encompasses policies and procedures adopted by the Company forensuring the orderly and efficient conduct of business including adherence to itspolicies safeguarding of its assets prevention and detection of frauds and errors theaccuracy and completeness of accounting records and the timely preparation of reliablefinancial information.
-These include control processes both on manual and IT applicationsincluding the ERP applications wherein the transactions are approved andrecorded).
-Appropriate review and control mechanisms are built in place to ensure that suchcontrol systems are adequate and are operating effectively.
+The Company has laid down guidelines processes and structures which enableimplementation of appropriate internal financial controls across the organisation.
+Suchinternal financial controls encompass policies and procedures adopted by the Company forensuring the orderly and efficient conduct of business including adherence to itspolicies safeguarding of its assets prevention and detection of frauds and errors theaccuracy and completeness of accounting records and the timely preparation of reliablefinancial information.
+These include controls in the nature of manual or automated (ITapplications including the ERP applications wherein the transactions are approved andrecorded).
+Appropriate review and control mechanisms are put in place to ensure that suchcontrol systems are adequate and are operating effectively on an ongoing basis.

-Because of the inherent limitations of internal financial controls including thepossibility of collusion or improper management override of controls materialmisstatements in financial reporting due to error or fraud may occur and not be detected.Also evaluation of the internal financial controls are subject to the risk that theinternal financial control may become inadequate because of changes in conditions or thatthe compliance with the policies or procedures may deteriorate.
+Due to the inherent limitations of internal financial controls including thepossibility of collusion or improper management override of controls materialmisstatements in financial reporting due to error or fraud may occur and not be detected.Also evaluation of the internal financial controls are subject to the risk that theinternal financial control may become inadequate because of changes in conditions or thatthe compliance with the policies or procedures may deteriorate.

-The Company has in all material respects an adequate internal financial controlssystem and such internal financial controls were operating effectively based on theinternal control criteria established by the Company considering the essential componentsof internal control stated in the guidance note on audit of internal control overfinancial reporting issued by the Institute of Chartered Accountants of India.
+The Company has in all material respects an adequate internal financial controlsystem and such internal financial controls which were operating effectively based on theinternal control criteria established by the Company considering the essential componentsof internal control stated in the guidance note on audit of internal control overfinancial reporting issued by the Institute of Chartered Accountants of India.

-The Vigil Mechanism as envisaged in the Companies Act 2013 the rules prescribedthereunder and SEBI LODR is implemented through the Company's WhistleBlower Policy to enable the Directors employees and all stakeholders of the Company toreport genuine concerns to provide for adequate safeguards against victimisation ofpersons who use such mechanism and make provision for direct access to the Chairman of the Audit and RiskCommittee.
+The Vigil Mechanism as envisaged in the Companies Act 2013 the rules prescribedthereunder and the SEBI Listing Regulations is implemented through the Company's WhistleBlower Policy to enable the Directors employees and all stakeholders of the Company toreport genuine concerns to provide for adequate safeguards against victimisation ofpersons who use such mechanism and make provision for direct access to the Chairman of theAudit Committee.

 Directors' Responsibility Statement

-Pursuant to the requirement under Section 134 (3) (c) of the Companies Act 2013 yourDirectors confirm that:
+Pursuant to the requirement under Section 134 (3) (c) of the Companies Act 2013 yourdirectors confirm that: